jacksund/simmate/tutorials/06_Building_custom_workflows.md

 4. After completing the steps in that readme, you've now registered your workflow and database tables to simmate!

 For expert python users, you may notice that you are building the start of a new python package here.
 In fact our "start-project" command is really just a cookie-cutter template!
-This hand huge implications for sharing research and code.
+This can have huge implications for sharing research and code.
 With a fully-functional and published Simmate app, you can upload your project for other labs to use via github and PyPi!
 Then the entire Simmate community can install and use your custom workflows with Simmate.
 For them, it'd be as easy as doing (i) `pip install my_new_project` and (ii) adding `example_app.apps.ExampleAppConfig` to their `~/simmate/applications.yaml`.
-Alternatively, you can request that your app be merged into our simmate repository, so that it is installed by default for all users.
+Alternatively, you can request that your app be merged into our Simmate repository, so that it is installed by default for all users.
 Whichever route you choose, your hard work should be much more accessible to the community and new users!

 > :warning: In the future, we hope to have a page that lists off apps available for download, but because Simmate is brand new, there currently aren't any existing apps outside of Simmate itself.
 Reach out to our team if you're interesting in kickstarting a downloads page!